golangci/golangci-lint-action/README.md

       - uses: actions/checkout@v3
       - uses: actions/setup-go@v4
         with:
-          go-version: '1.17'
+          go-version: '1.20'
           cache: false
       - name: golangci-lint
         uses: golangci/golangci-lint-action@v3
         with:
-          # Optional: version of golangci-lint to use in form of v1.2 or v1.2.3 or `latest` to use the latest version
+          # Require: version of golangci-lint to use in form of v1.2 or v1.2.3 or `latest` to use the latest version
-          version: v1.29
+          version: v1.53

           # Optional: working directory, useful for monorepos
           # working-directory: somedir